-Like every great performance artist, interviewers are able to tell a story.
+Like every great performance artist, interviewers are storytellers.
 Great personalities make interviews seem effortless.
-It seems so easy, everyone seems to think interviews are a good idea.
 But they’re not for everyone.
 Not everybody can interview like Dan Patrick or, the King of All Interviewers, Howard Stern.

-What Makes Howard Stern the King of All Interviewers: Preparation
+What Makes Howard Stern the King of All Interviewers

 I don’t understand how any performer thinks they can just come on and wing it.
 And I don’t know why they would want to.
 There’s a great satisfaction and confidence that comes from preparing for interviews.